cyberbush/Connect4-with-AI/README.md

 # Connect4-with-AI

-This python program implements a min-max search algorithm and uses an evaluation function to determine the AI's moves
+In this repository is my Python Connect4 AI program.

+The AI determines each move using an adversarial search with a min-max algorithm and an evaluation function.
+The min-max algorithm works by looking ahead moves switching from the player's and AI's perspective.
+The evaluation function is used to determine the value associated with each board state and is returned for each node.
+This allows the AI to find what moves can lead to a win, loss, or draw and to act accordingly.

 ## Usage
-First make sure you have the latest version of Python downloaded on your device.
+After downloading the code make sure you have the latest version of Python on your device.
 [Check here](https://www.python.org/downloads/)

-Next you can use the below line to run code:
+Next you can use the below line to run the code:
 ```
 python3 Connect4_AI.py
 ```